GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - ✅ Home redirects to dashboard for logged-in users
 - ✅ Navigation active states work correctly
 - ✅ Dashboard indicators show when calculations have notes/comments
+- ✅ Shared page shows readonly notes/comments correctly
+- ✅ Shared page has no "Create Your Own" elements
+- ✅ Shared page has no edit controls for any content

 ## NEW: Chart Data Requirements